Thangvo248/TrainingBasic/scr/npm/npm.md

 + --no-save installs but does not add the entry to the package.json file dependencies
 + --save-optional installs and adds the entry to the package.json file optionalDependencies
-+ --no-optional will prevent optional dependencies from being installed Shorthands of the flags can also be used:
++ --no-optional will prevent optional dependencies from being installed

+Shorthands of the flags can also be used:

 + S: --save
 + D: --save-dev
 + O: --save-optional

+## Uninstalling npm packages
+To uninstall a package you have previously installed locally (using npm install package-name in the node_modules folder, run:
+<pre><code>npm uninstall package-name</code></pre>

 ## Updating packages
 Updating is also made easy, by running